***Link to text only at the bottom of the post***

 Marked in white and red, the trail especially surrounds the southern part of the island: Praia – Graciosa’s main port and several well-preserved windmills, and then ascends towards the volcanic caldera.

-On most of the way there are only lash green pastures around, from where you can see relaxed cows.
+On most of the way there are only lash green pastures around, from where you can see happy cows.
 While walking around the crater, we reach the Carapacho viewpoint from where, on a clear day, you can see the islands of São Jorge and Pico with a perfectly shaped volcanic cone.

 Moving on, we can chose the way to Furna do Enxofre down the road or continue the Volta padding towards Furna da Maria Encantada.
 I would suggest seeing the Furna Encantada first, because if you choose to trek down, this convincing saboteur who lives in all of us will probably speak up and you will be reluctant to make it up again, and it’s worth it!